-Mine is split between 2 different high interest accounts allowing me to maximise the interest on my emergency fund, but I could perhaps be making more by investing some of it.
+Mine is split between 2 different high interest accounts allowing me to maximise the interest on my emergency fund, as well as allowing me to access it easily if I need it.

-Charlotte from Looking after your Pennies “We have an emergency fund that would cover at least 6 months worth of expenses.
-Ours is in a cash ISA so it is easy to get too.
+"We have an emergency fund that would cover at least 6 months worth of expenses.
+Ours is in a cash ISA so it is easy to get to.
 It feels great to be this secure particularly with two children.
-If one of us lost our jobs we know that we could survive for well over a year and that’s nice!”
+If one of us lost our jobs we know that we could survive for well over a year and that’s nice!"

 "The combination of my husband's risk aversion and my own procrastination mean we have too much in cash.
 Even using high interest current accounts, I know that over the long term our money could work harder if I moved more into investments.
 Leaving too much in cash runs the risk of the value being eaten away by inflation."
 Great advice, as always from Faith Archer who blogs at Much More With Less

 Something is better than nothing

 It can be tempting to think that having 3-6 month's of essential expenses is totally impossible, and just do nothing!

 However, having something in an emergency fund is better than nothing.
 Once you have a small emergency fund you will feel the benefits of this, making it easier for you to then add to it over time.

 "If you have debts you need to clear, it may not seem right to have an emergency fund because that money could be paying off expensive credit card debt.
 But without an emergency fund, clearing a lot of debt can be very stressful, with something cropping up every few months to derail your budget and plan."
 This is fantastic advice from Sara at Debt Camel, so be sure to check out how "a fund of a few hundred pounds can make the whole process much smoother and mean you are more likely to succeed in getting rid of the debt."